xrafael/fai3d/README.md

 # fai3d
 A simple wrapper to 3D image random augmentation for the fast.ai (v.0.7) library.

-In the folder lib/ you will find dataset3D and transforms3D that are the main responsible to make the trick.
+In the lib folder you will find dataset3D.py and transforms3D.py that are the main responsible to make the trick.

-Both classes extend from the same ones implemented in the original library to perform most of the basic transformations but for each slice of a volume.
+Both files contain classes that extend from the same ones implemented in the original library to perform most of the basic transformations but for each slice of a volume.